How to teach students to apply their knowledge

 The video is relevant for both learning partners – teachers and students, but also for policy makers, teacher trainers and mentors.
 Teaching and supporting students to apply their knowledge is useful, in order to make them think globally, searching and being aware of alternative sollutions; increasing their self esteem, awareness of self worth; make them create products and implement projects on their own and contribute to the evolution of the field in which they are specialized.
 Thus, we underline some steps/phases that may be followed during this process.

-- Do these contents help them in their future profession?
+3. How the contents you teach help them in their future profession?

-- How can I help them to apply their knowledge?
+4. How can you help them better to apply their knowledge?

 Alexandru Ioan Cuza, University of Iași